buddy-works/buddy-works-node-api/README.md

 ## Usage of direct tokens

-You can also use [api tokens](https://app.buddy.works/api-tokens).
+You can also use [API Tokens](https://app.buddy.works/api-tokens).

-That functionality is provided for testing purpose and will only work for individual tokens generated per user.
+That functionality is provided for testing purposes and will only work for individual tokens generated per user.

-All requests will be called in behalf of the user whom provided token
+All requests will be called on behalf of the user who provided token.

-## Many api client instances
+## Numerous API client instances

-If you need more instances of client api you can create new with provided code:
+If you need more instances of the client API you can create them with the following code:

 ```javascript
 var buddyworksapi = require('buddyworksapi');
 var buddyworksapi2 = buddyworksapi.create();
 ```

-## Apis
+## API's

-For detailed info what send for which method, error codes, rates & limits - check [our documentation](https://buddy.works/api/reference/getting-started/overview)
+For detailed info what send for which method, error codes, rates & limits - check [Buddy documentation](https://buddy.works/api/reference/getting-started/overview)

 ### Profile